HTTP-RPC/Kilo/README.md

 public TemplateEncoder(URL url) { ... }
 ```

 The single argument specifies the location of the template document (typically as a resource on the application's classpath).
-An escape [modifier](#custom-modifiers) corresponding to the document's extension will be automatically applied if available ("json", "csv", "xml", and "html" are currently supported).
+An escape [modifier](#custom-modifiers) corresponding to the document's extension will be automatically applied if available ("html" and "xml" are supported by default).

 Templates are applied via one of the following methods: